 Experienced Attorneys For Employment-Based Immigration

 With high competition for these slots and the stringent requirements involved, you need reliable legal guidance.
-Adam Green and Paul Herzog are highly regarded attorneys with 35 years of combined experience in immigration law.
+Paul Herzog is highly regarded attorneys with 35 years of combined experience in immigration law.
 Based in Los Angeles, our legal team serves clients throughout the United States.
 We also help workers with temporary employment and J-1 exchange visas.

 Employment-Based Visas (Green Cards) For Immigrants